sheltermanager/asm3/doc/manual/animals.rst

 Vaccinations can also have a cost attached for use with reporting.
 The cost is for the individual vaccination.

+Vaccinations have three date fields:

+* Required: This is the date that the vaccine is due to be administered to the animal
+* Given: This is the date that the vaccine was actually administered to the animal
+* Expires: This is the date that the vaccine "wears off" and needs to be administered again.

+Due vaccinations for the purposes of reporting, alerts and the medical book are those that have a required date, but no given date yet.

 Test
 ^^^^